 The first modern equivalent of numeral zero comes from a Hindu astronomer and mathematician Brahmagupta in 628.
 His symbol to depict the numeral was a dot underneath a number.
 He also wrote standard rules for reaching zero through addition and subtraction and the results of operations that include the digit.

 A circle inscribed on a temple wall in Gwalior, India, dates back to the ninth century.
 According to the University of Oxford, this is the oldest recorded example of zero.
 The numeral can also be seen on an ancient Indian scroll called the Bhakehali Manuscript.
 Discovered in 1881, the scroll was assumed to have been a contemporary of the temple in Gwalior, but modern carbon dating reveals its origin in the third or fourth century.
-Thus, many scientists credit India for the discovery of zero.
+Thus, many scientists opine that India discovered zero.

 It was fundamental in Rene Descartes’ Cartesian coordinate system and in calculus, developed independently by Sir Isaac Newton and Gottfried Wilhelm Leibniz.
 Later, calculus paved the way for physics, engineering, computers, and most modern financial and economic theories.